Plaxton

-Plaxton is an English builder of bus and coach vehicle bodies based in Scarborough.
+Plaxton is an English builder of bus and coach vehicle bodies based in Eastfield, North Yorkshire, England.
 Founded in 1907 by Frederick William Plaxton, it became a subsidiary of Alexander Dennis in May 2007.
 In 2019, the maker was acquired by Canadian bus manufacturer New Flyer which then became NFI Group.

 History

 Beginnings

 The business was founded as a joinery workshop, and expanded into building contracting.
 As a building contractor, Plaxtons built a number of notable buildings in Scarborough.
 Soon after World War I Plaxtons diversified and began to build charabanc bodies on Ford Model T chassis.
 Of more importance at the time was the construction of automobile bodywork.
 This included bodywork for Rolls-Royce, Sunbeam and Daimler, but principally for Crossley car chassis.
 This activity continued through the 1920s, but the depression of 1929–1933 created difficulties for manufacture of luxury automobiles.
 As a result, the manufacture of charabanc, and later coach bodies became more important through the late 1920s and early 1930s.
 Customers during this time tended to be local to the Scarborough area, Scarborough being a popular seaside resort.